 Websites generated from the college’s official installation of Drupal, Buffalo State’s content management system, that do not include user-entered custom code and styling and include alt tags with images, accessible documents, etc., meet mandated compliance guidelines.
 Sites or parts of sites that do meet compliance will be removed until remdiation can occur.

 Using best-practice design principles will help make self-published, affiliated and unofficial web pages accessible, but additional guidelines must be followed to ensure ADA compliance.
 Self-publishers uploading work to official college servers should review the W3C Web Content Accessibility Guidelines, to gauge the accessibility of their pages and run their sites through a code check, such as WebAIM WAVE.
 As you engage in the process of performing a site review, here are some very basic accessibility guidelines:

 Every college website needs to be evaluated and checked for compliance periodically, as it is easy to fall out of compliance without vigilance.
 The Marketing and Communications Office runs periodic checks on all official sites and relays the results to site owners.
-We then rely on Primary Web Contacts to perform accessibility checks on the website(s) they manage.
+We then rely on Primary Web Contacts to remediate any compliance issues on the website(s) they manage.
 PWCs are invited are to use the following tools to evaluate sites as well.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.